-Do you know how to organize an overflowing closet quickly and efficiently?
-A messy, disorganized, cluttered, overstuffed nightmare of a wardrobe, who would want that?
-While most women love the idea of a wardrobe which looks like a calm, peaceful oasis and may dream of an idyllic walk-in wardrobe which is beautifully organized and is a haven of luxurious organization, the reality is often that messy, disorganized, clutter of possessions that has an ability to make us feel despondent and disheartened.
+Do you know how to organize your overflowing closet quickly and efficiently?
+Most women love the idea of a wardrobe which looks like a calm, peaceful oasis and may dream of an idyllic walk-in wardrobe which is beautifully organized and is a haven of luxurious organization.
+However the reality is often that messy, disorganized, clutter of possessions that has an ability to make us feel despondent and disheartened.

 How does it get like that?
 Or rather, isn’t it so easy for our clothes to get like that?
 One day everything is beautifully organized and the next it has turned into a seething pile of clothing larva, ready to erupt, or sometimes looking like it has already erupted.